Latvian cuisine: Common foods and dishes

 Latvian cuisine is typical of the Baltic region and, in general, of Northern Europe.
 Main dishes are often high in fats.
 In seasoning, dried spices, such as caraway, black pepper, allspice are used, and fresh herbs, such as parsley, spring onions and especially dill, are held in high regard.

 Latvian cuisine originated from the peasant culture and is strongly based on crops that grow in Latvia's maritime, temperate climate.
 Rye, wheat, buckwheat, oats, peas, beets, cabbage, pork products, and potatoes are the staples.
 Latvian cuisine offers plenty of varieties of bread and dairy products, with dark rye bread (rupjmaize) considered to be a Latvian specialty.
 Meat features in most main dishes, but fish also is commonly consumed, especially in the coastal areas next to the Baltic Sea.
 Both hot- and cold-smoked varieties of meat and fish are common.

 Many common dishes in contemporary Latvia have their roots in Slavic, Germanic and Nordic cultures.
 Popular dishes adopted from Soviet cuisine include pelmeni (pelmeņi) with sour cream, Ukrainian borsch (borščs), stroganoff (stroganovs), dressed herring (siļķe kažokā), shashlik (šašliks), rasol (rasols), plov (plovs), kefir (kefīrs), kvass and solyanka (soļanka), as well as dessert dishes such as medovik (meduskūka) and mille-feuille (Napoleona kūka).
-German influences can be seen in dishes such as caramelised sauerkraut (štovēti kāposti) and pork cutlets (karbonāde).
-Polish minced meat patties (Polish: kotlet mielony, Latvian: kotlete) and meat-filled pierogi (pīrāgi) are also very popular.
+German influences can be seen in dishes such as caramelised sauerkraut (štovēti kāposti) and slammed pork patties (karbonāde).

+Meatballs and cutlets, (Latvian pl. - kotletes) and various meat pies, or pierogi (Latvian pl. - pīrāgi) - particularly, speķrauši, the traditional Latvian meat-filled variant - are also very popular.

 The most consumed alcoholic beverage is beer, with a flourishing craft beer scene.
 The national liquor is Riga Black Balsam.